JamieHeather/stitchr/README.md

 3. Options to upload TCRs for stitching. '**Find TCR input file**' on left loads a file browser window to locate a TCR input file as specified in the input_template.tsv format, which is then uploaded and used to populate the fields after clicking '**Upload TCR details**' on the right.
 4. '**Species**'.
 Allows selection of a species from the dropdown.
 Options are automatically inferred from contents of the `Data/` directory.
 5. **Change to TRx/TRy**.
 Clicking toggles between stitching alpha/beta and gamma/delta chain TCRs.
 6. '**Additional genes**'.
 If you wish to add additional genes in the TCRs which are not featured in the pre-programmed germline data for this species, they can be added here (as per using the `-xg` flag in `stitchr/thimble`) in FASTA format.
 Note that [unlike when provided genes via the additional-genes.fasta file](#providing-additional-gene-sequences), sequences should be provided with a simple FASTA header identifier, just with a short TCR name (and ideally with an allele number, *\*XX*).
 FASTA names must also not be the name of an existing gene.
 As the TCR gene names are included in the output, it's recommended that a name that will not accidentally be mistaken as another/currently described germline gene is used.
+Also note that gene names will be converted to uppercase during processing, so avoid duplicate names differing only be upper/lower case characters.
 7. '**Preferred allele file**'.
 Clicking this allows users to specify a tsv of preferred alleles to be used.
 Note that the same file will be used for both chains, and will be indicated in the button text.
 Specified allele file will remain until the form is reset.
 8. Linking options.
 Ticking the '**Link TRA/TRB**' checkbox (top left) enables linking of stitched TRA/TRB or TRG/TRD chains, using the linker dropdown box (top right) to select a sequence to join the two.
 Options in this dropdown are drawn from the Data/linkers.tsv file, or users can select 'Custom', which will make a text box appear.
 Note that no sanity checks (e.g. DNA validity or reading frame) are made for linker/linked sequences, so users should be sure of what linker sequences they choose to use.
 The '**Link order**' dropdown (bottom right) specifies the order that output chains will appear in (e.g. BA = beta-alpha, GD = gamma-delta).
 9. '**Seamless stitching**'.
 Ticking this checkbox activates the seamless stitching mode (the equivalent of using `-sl` in regular `stitchr`).
 Junction sequences should be provided at nucleotides with padding nucleotides (ideally >20) on either side of the conserved junction-defining residues.